The best hotels in Huacachina

 The absolute best value window is May through early July and September through October.
 The weather is reliably clear, temps stay around 20-23°C, and standard hotel rates sit at their published minimums.
 Hotels like Hotel Curasi and Desert Nights Hostel drop to the bottom of their price range during these months.
 Book directly with the hotel during off-peak and ask for the 'precio directo'. you can often shave another 10-15% off what the OTAs quote.

-Huacachina's best neighborhoods
+Huacachina's best hotel regions

 There are really only two decisions: do you want to be on the lagoon itself, or are you okay with a short taxi into Ica?
 Prioritize the Lagoon Promenade or Lagoon Edge if you want to wake up to sand dunes outside your window.
 Ica City works for families and resort-seekers who don't need to be two steps from the sandboards.